Open Up a World of Leadership Opportunities

 Courses in the Educational Leadership program help you develop leadership skills that are tailored to your profession.

-The on-campus and online Educational Leadership curriculum is designed for currently certified teachers with at least three years of classroom experience and includes 12 for a total of 36 credit hours.
-Students generally take one or two three-credit courses per term, enabling them to complete their M.Ed. in as few as 18 months.
+The on-campus and online Educational Leadership curriculum is designed for currently certified teachers with at least five years of classroom experience and includes 12 for a total of 36 credit hours.
+Students generally take one or two three-credit courses per term, enabling them to complete their M.Ed. in as few as 15 months.

 Program participants seeking principal certification will complete the Practicum Action Research in their home district or school as their exit option.